MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/mto-portal.md

 ms.date: 09/01/2023
 ---

-# Microsoft 365 Defender multi-tenant Unified View capabilities
+# Visit the Microsoft 365 Defender multi-tenant portal

 **Applies to:**